sjbennett123/polarlarp/content/current_writeups/you_found_huldrek/_index.md

 schedule: Saturday
 plotline: Family Recipes
-requirements: The INcompletetion of the module OPERATION FIND HULDREK
+requirements: The module "Operation Find Huldrek" was not ran.

-description: Congratulations!
-You have found the grandson Huldrek!
-He has turned up on his own in the tavern being a rude, loud, and obnoxious drunk.
+description: Huldrek, the grandson of Granny Silverlode has turns up at the tavern being a rude, loud, and obnoxious drunk.
+Huldrek is not allowed in the tavern.

 synopsis: >
-  Huldrek, unable to take it any longer, has abandoned his post in the woods.
+  Huldrek, unable to take sobriety any longer, has abandoned his post guarding the Chest of the in the woods.
 He turns up in the tavern, unarmed, being a loud and disorderly drunk.
 He isn't mean or threatening, he is just looking for a few drinking buddies and a card game.
 Every so often, Huldrek drops hints as to his identity.
 Eventually, he will either: get recognized from the “Help Wanted” ad OR escalate his bragging, boasting, and thinly veiled insults to the point were he has to bribe his way out of being beaten.
 He will offer the map in his pocket to the PCs for allowing him to go home to his Granny.
   If he is beaten down and searched, the map is found in his pocket.
 He will either wake up and run or resurrect and return to his grandmother.
   If Huldrek is stunned, webbed, or otherwise captured and NOT SEARCHED and returned to his Granny, Granny will insist on Huldrek “emptying out his pockets because you can't be trusted with coin!”, finds whatever coin is left, and will give the PCs the map and make up the difference in the reward, if there is one.